-Our amendment to our term loan facility resulted in a significant modification to a portion of our debt under ASC 470-50 which resulted in the write off of unamortized capitalized deferred financing costs of \$0.7 million and the expensing of certain fees paid of \$0.6 million, as well as the write off of unamortized debt discount of \$0.6 million which resulted in a loss on extinguishment of debt of \$1.9 million in the Consolidated Statement of Income during the year ended December 31, 2014.
+While the amendment to our term loan facility in the year ending December 31, 2016 was deemed not to be a significant modification, the amendment to our term loan facility in the year ended December 31, 2014 resulted in a significant modification to a portion of our debt under ASC 470-50 - Debt which resulted in the write off of unamortized capitalized deferred financing costs of \$0.7 million and the expensing of certain fees paid of \$0.6 million as well as the write off of unamortized debt discount of \$0.6 million which resulted in a loss on extinguishment of debt of \$1.9 million in the Consolidated Statement of Income during the year ended December 31, 2014.

-At December 31, 2015, we had outstanding borrowings under the term loan of \$186.5 million, no outstanding borrowings on the revolving credit facility and remaining borrowing availability of \$99.4 million.
+At December 31, 2016, we had outstanding borrowings under the term loan of \$313.6 million and no outstanding borrowings on the revolving credit facility and remaining borrowing availability of \$89.7 million.

-Our senior credit facilities include certain negative and operating covenants, including restrictions on its ability to pay dividends, and other customary covenants, representations and warranties and events of default.
-The senior credit facilities entered into and recorded by our subsidiaries significantly restrict its subsidiaries from paying dividends and otherwise transferring assets to Douglas Dynamics, Inc. The terms of our revolving credit facility specifically restrict subsidiaries from paying dividends if a minimum availability under the revolving credit facility is not maintained, and both senior credit facilities restrict subsidiaries from paying dividends above certain levels or at all if an event of default has occurred.
+Our senior credit facilities include certain negative and operating covenants, including restrictions on our ability to pay dividends, and other customary covenants, representations and warranties and events of default.
+The senior credit facilities entered into and recorded by our subsidiaries significantly restrict our subsidiaries from paying dividends and otherwise transferring assets to the Company.
+The terms of our revolving credit facility specifically restrict subsidiaries from paying dividends if a minimum availability under the revolving credit facility is not maintained, and both senior credit facilities restrict subsidiaries from paying dividends above certain levels or at all if an event of default has occurred.
 These restrictions would affect us indirectly since we rely principally on distributions from its subsidiaries to have funds available for the payment of dividends.
 In addition, our revolving credit facility includes a requirement that, subject to certain exceptions, capital expenditures may not exceed \$12.5 million in any calendar year (plus the unused portion of permitted capital expenditures from the preceding year subject to a \$12.5 million cap and a separate one-time \$15.0 million capital expenditures to be used for the consolidation of facilities and costs associated with the acquiring and/or development and construction of one new manufacturing facility) and, if certain minimum availability under the revolving credit facility is not maintained, that we comply with a monthly minimum fixed charge coverage ratio test of 1.0:1.0.
 Compliance with the fixed charge coverage ratio test is subject to certain cure rights under our revolving credit facility.
-At December 31, 2015, we were in compliance with the respective covenants.
-The credit facilities are collateralized by substantially all of our assets.
+At December 31, 2016, we were in compliance with the respective covenants.
+The credit facilities are collateralized by substantially all assets of the Company.